You’ve found that perfect house! Now what? Here are some of the details and steps involved when you place an offer on a

 - Deadline for acceptance of the offer (usually 2 to 3 days)

-Not all boilerplate contracts contain contingency clauses, yet these are essential in protecting your rights during the purchase process and allow you a legal opportunity to withdraw from a contract with a full refund under certain circumstances.
-One of the most common clauses states that the purchase of the property is contingent upon the buyer obtaining financing.
-While it is highly recommended that a buyer is pre-approved for a mortgage, it’s important to be protected against the unlikely event that the financing will fall through.
+Not all boilerplate contracts contain contingency clauses, yet these are essential in protecting your rights during the purchase process.
+They allow you a legal opportunity to withdraw from a contract with a full refund under certain circumstances as long as deadlines are met.